-Unsatisfactory Progress - Unsatisfactory progress is defined as not successfully completing or demonstrating competency in at least 50% of the course requirements in that study period.
+Unsatisfactory Progress - Unsatisfactory progress is defined as not successfully completing or demonstrating competency in the course requirements in that study period.

 Policy

 CEAV Institute is committed to giving its students the best experience to achieve their goals and complete their training.
 CEAV Institute will provide students support to students who either self-identify that they need assistance or through monitoring of student engagement, offer support to those students who may require it.